 Supplementary information about who should be tested

-For residents of nursing homes, there should be an extremely low threshold for suspicion of COVID-19.
+For residents of nursing homes, there should be an extremely low threshold for testing at the least suspicion of COVID-19.

-Children under the age of 10 with only mild symptoms of respiratory tract infection can be observed at home for a few days before testing.
+Children should also be tested, in consultation with their parents.
 Children with a runny nose as the only symptom, who are otherwise in general good health without other signs of a newly arisen respiratory tract infection, do not need to be kept at home or tested.